tomaszelenka/docker-ubuntu/README.md

-Docker installation and verification in a single file for Ubuntu
+Docker CE installation and verification in a single file for Ubuntu